ishita-sadhukhan/house-price-prediction/README.md

 ## Conclusion

 Together, location of the house , square footage of the living area of the houses, grade, and the size of neighbors’ homes result as the best predictors of a house’s price in King County.
-The model can significantly help Real Estate investors to take these factors all together into account  while acquriing a house.
-The model though has a limitation which is , houses those are less than a million dollar typically with 2-6 bedrooms are under the scope of this model.
+The model can significantly help Real Estate investors to take these factors all together into account  while acquring a house.
+The model though has a limitation which is , houses those are less than a million dollar typically with 2-6 bedrooms are within the scope of this model.
 Some further investigations on this data showed that due to limited data on high-priced-valued homes, the machine learning model produces high residual errors.

 ## Next Steps
 Four supervised machine learning models are being tested on this data.
 As next steps, we can try to apply deep learning models such as Neural Network models so as to curb our error rate more.
 Also, due to limited data on high priced value homes, the scope of the model is limited to predicting <$1 million homes.
 Acquiring more data will help us overcome this constraint and thus can be applied to estimate expensive high-priced houses.